 I said it.
 It feels kind of like a confession because when people hear you’re a midlife coach or a life coach, it’s common for them to think you don’t have any midlife related hiccups, lol.

 A big part of this experience for me is that I’m also a Jewish mom.

-As a life coach, I know all about mindfulness and coach on it daily.
+As a life coach who created and hosts the midlife podcast, Women in the Middle, I know all about mindfulness and coach on it daily.
 But…as a Jewish mom, there’s a lot of automatic thinking that’s very much a part of my brain activity that is almost hilarious to watch myself think.

 What I mean is that I catch myself thinking certain thoughts that just don’t feel optional.

 As a life coach, I know this isn’t true.